Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey

 \subsubsection{Object part segmentation}

 Object part segmentation is an important task for point cloud representation learning.
-As shown in Fig. \ref{fig.part segmentation}, models are trained to predict a part category label (e.g. wing, table leg) to each point.
-The mean Intersection over Union (IoU) \cite{qi2017pointnet} is the most frequently used criteria for performance evaluation: For each instance, IoU is computed for each part belonging to that object category.
-The mean of the part IoUs represents the IoU for that object instance.
-Overall IoU is computed as the average of IoUs over all instances while category-wise IoU (or class IoU) is calculated as the mean over instances under that category.
+It aims to assign a part category label (e.g., airplane wing, table leg, etc.) to each point as illustrated in Fig. \ref{fig.part segmentation}.
+The mean Intersection over Union (mIoU) \cite{qi2017pointnet} is the most widely adopted evaluation metric.
+For each instance, IoU is computed for each part belonging to that object category.
+The mean of the part IoUs represents the IoU of that object instance.
+The overall IoU is computed as the average of IoUs over all test instances while category-wise IoU (or class IoU) is calculated as the mean over instances under that category.

-When choosing object part segmentation as the downstream task, similar to object classification, either the linear classification protocol or the fine-tuning protocol are often adopted by existing methods to evaluate the quality of the unsupervised point cloud features.